gatling/gatling/src/sphinx/session/feeder.rst

   jdbcFeeder(databaseURL: String, username: String, password: String, sql: String)

-Just like File parser built-ins, this return a `RecordArrayFeederBuilder` instance.
+Just like File parser built-ins, this return a ``RecordSeqFeederBuilder`` instance.

     * The databaseURL must be a JDBC URL (e.g. jdbc:postgresql:gatling),
     * the username and password are the credentials to access the database,